KPBS/py3-pmp-wrapper/README.md

 >>> etc.
 ```

-The returned value is a dictionary created from the JSON returned by the endpoint.
+This method will automatically return the JSON returned by the endpoint.
+In addition, the connector will automatically renew the access_token if it expires.